Chrisawatzky/ChristianSawatzky/README.md

 ## Hello there 👋

-**Christian Sawatzky** is your worst nightmare coming true, the Game Master you are all fearing~
+**Christian Sawatzky** is a DevOps Engineer, capable for a lot of software-related issues.

-- 🔭 I’m currently running campaigns in hell
+- 🔭 I’m currently searching for someone hiring me for my skills.
-- 🌱 I’m currently learning Javascript/React for making lives worse for my players
+- 🌱 I’m currently working on the poke-scan, which analyze Pokemon Trading Cards for price-markets.
-- 👯 I’m looking to collaborate with other masters.
+- 👯 I’m looking to collaborate with other developers.
-- 💬 Ask me about all rules, you can't trick me anyway
+- 💬 I am open for questions.
-- 😄 You can call me god.
+- 😄 I look forward for a good community.
-- ⚡ Ready for a big adventure?
+- ⚡ I am highly motivated!

-Remember: *If the GM is smiling, it is already too late."*
+*"If you really believe, something is impossible: Prove it!
+Show the world, just how impossible it is, by giving it all to make it reality!
+Maybe along the way, you find out you were wrong, and do the impossible.
+And if you find out, you were right, so what?
+Even if you jump for the stars and miss, you still gonna land on the moon." - Gamerchamp3000, "VG Myths - Super Mario Odyssey's Impossible Jumpless Moons"*